 In-kind goods and services - The Organization records donated goods with a fair value of \$2,000 or more.
 In addition, the Organization recognizes the value of donated services by recording the donations at fair value.
-The fair value of donated goods has been measured on a nonrecurring basis using quoted prices for similar financial statement elements in inactive markets (Level 2 inputs).
+The fair value of donated goods has been measured on a nonrecurring basis using quoted prices for similar financial statement elements in inactive markets (level 2 inputs).
 All donated services recognized create a non-financial asset or required specialized skills that would have been purchased if not donated.
-In kind donations for the years ended December 31, 2021 and 2020, were approximately \$122,500 and \$0, respectively.
+In-kind donations for the years ended December 31, 2022 and 2021, were approximately \$19,300 and \$122,500, respectively.
+All in-kind donations in 2022 were recorded as revenue and expense.
 Of the total donations in 2021, two assets totaling \$49,896 were capitalized and the remaining \$72,685 was recorded as revenue and expense.

 Functional allocation of expenses - The Organization allocates its expenses on a functional basis among its program and support services.
 Directly identifiable expenses are charged to program and supporting services.
 There are certain categories of expenses that are attributable to more than one program or supporting function and require allocation on a reasonable basis.
 Personnel and professional services expenses are allocated on the basis of estimated time spent.
 Utilities and telephone expenses are allocated on the basis of square footage.
-Facility and maintenance, travel and meals, insurance, office and administrative, professional development and depreciation expenses are allocated on the basis of estimated time spent.
+Facility and maintenance, travel and meals, insurance, office and administrative, professional development and depreciation expenses are allocated on the basis of estimated usage.